Yuta07/Yuta07/README.md

 ### Hi there 👋

-I'm Yutaka Miyazaki, Frontend developer living in Kawasaki from :japanese_castle: Nagoya, Japan.
+I'm Yutaka Miyazaki, Frontend developer living in Kawasaki from 🏯 Nagoya, Japan.

-See the portfolio for details.
+See the portfolio for details. 🌸

 [yutaaaaa.vercel.app](https://yutaaaaa.vercel.app/)